Announcement

 Although retailers and shops which sell vapes should offer a take-back scheme for customers, many still do not, leaving consumers with limited disposal options and confusion around how these items should be recycled safely.

-Vapes should never be placed in recycling bins or general waste bins.
+We are continuing to urge residents and businesses across the North East to think carefully about how they dispose of vapes and battery-powered items.
+They should never end up in your household bin (recycling or general)!
 Instead, they should be taken to a designated vape or battery recycling point, which can often be found at supermarkets, participating vape retailers and household waste recycling centres.

 Correct disposal helps protect our teams, vehicles, facilities and the wider recycling process from preventable fires and damage.
 For more information on Why are vapes bad for the environment?